 The Infini is a long-term tissue rebuilding treatment.
 The clinical results should be long lasting like a fractional laser treatment (up to 3 years depending on the health of the skin and how the skin is looked after).

 For treatments such as neuromuscular toxins and fillers you need to wait 2 weeks before having Infini treatment.
-If you are having Platelet Rich Plasma (PRP) treatment then this is sometimes done 2 weeks prior to the Infini RF treatment.
+If you are having Platelet Rich Plasma (PRP) treatment then this is done at the same time as the Infini RF treatment.

 Is there any pain associated with the treatment?